Ywet Nu Aung: Career

 In 2017, Ywet Nu Aung represented Swe Win, editor-in-chief of Myanmar Now, in a defamation lawsuit filed by supporters of Wirathu.
 As a result of working on Swe Win's case, she was threatened both online and physically by members of a Buddhist nationalist group Ma Ba Tha.

 In 2019, she gained prominence after representing the family of a toddler who was sexually assaulted at a private primary school in Naypyitaw.
 In response to this case, there was a wide-ranging investigation and lawsuit that quickly garnered national attention.
 Ywet Nu Aung was named in The Irrawaddy's "Ten Myanmar Women Who Inspired Us in 2020" for her "outstanding legal work".

-In the aftermath of coup d'état in Myanmar in 2021, she represented a number of prominent arrested politicians.
+In the aftermath of the coup d'état in Myanmar in 2021, she represented a number of prominent arrested politicians.
 She was a member of the legal defense team for detained State Counsellor Aung San Suu Kyi, National League for Democracy (NLD) patron Win Htein, and former Mandalay Region Chief Minister Zaw Myint Maung who was arrested on multiple charges.